LucianaMarques/soft_timer/README.md

 To keep track of time, the program uses the c library "time.h".

-When the PRSC value is inputed by the user, the physical timer's frequency is
+When the PRSC value is inputed by the user, the physical timer's frequency is calculated and thus also the clock cycle time.

+The function that keeps the timers working is timers_ working() in source file soft_timer.c.
+It keeps calculating how much time has passed since the last update.
+Once this time is equal or greater than the clock cycle time, all timer are updated (with update _timer() function) and time counting restarts.

 #### Some Engineering Trade-Offs